Print this page

 replies: "Children do not learn to read with support.
 They learn to read with direct instruction.
 Reading is a learned skill.
 For many children, reading is not a skill that develops naturally as they mature."

 are proficient readers - and more nearly 60 percent are not proficient.
 4th grade scores remain the same from 2015, with no significant increase.

-The percentage of eighth graders whose reading skills are "below
+24 percent of eighth graders are "below

 Advanced: Signifies superior performance